<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 This is a laid-back method where you spend what you spend and then transfer the money that is left at the end of the month into your savings account.
 There is no plan here.

-I used this method when I first started working as a salaried employee, and had amassed $4,000 by the end of four months in my checking account.
-However, I found it much more efficient and satisfying to use other methods below, and so I changed my habits.
+I used this method when I first started working as a salaried employee and had amassed $4,000 by the end of four months in my checking account.
+However, I found it much more efficient and satisfying to use the other methods below, and so I changed my habits.

 2. Work with What You Have